 Start-ups to watch out for in 2019

-Look at any business periodical and it’s crystal clear that The UK is definitely Europe’s top hub for tech start-ups.
+Look at any business periodical and it’s crystal clear that the UK is definitely Europe’s top hub for tech start-ups.
 This is even true despite all the furore around Britain’s withdrawal from the EU.
-We’re going to take a brief look at five start-ups which are taking advantage of the UK’s prime position to make an even bigger splash in 2019 than they already have.
+We’re going to take a brief look at five start-ups that are taking advantage of the UK’s prime position to make an even bigger splash in 2019 than they already have.

 Birdie is also developing health analytics technology and effectively using the data captured by care professionals and remote sensors.
-Its algorithms track health conditions, predicts issues at risk of worsening, and alerts the right people at the right time.
+Its algorithms track health conditions, predicts issues at risk of worsening, alerting the right people at the right time.

 Bridging the carer gap – SuperCarers